-Acorus calamus has been popular among healing traditions around the globe, including Ayurveda, Unani, and Native American medicine.
+Medicinal uses of Acorus calamus were popular among healing traditions around the globe, including Ayurveda, Unani, and Native American medicine.
+Calamus is a constituent herb in the Holy Anointing Oil referred to in the Bible.
 The rhizome and sometimes the leaves were used in medicines.
 For example, travelers routinely carried calamus-based healing oils to treat wounds caused by excessive walking.

-When chewed or swallowed fresh, the rhizome is said stimulate the brain and nervous system, causing euphoria coupled with a calming effect.
-It can also be dried, ground, pulverized, and converted into capsule form or mixed into a smoking blend with calamus, tobacco, and other herbs.
-In Europe, it was common to cover church and mansion floors with A. calamus foliage, as the fragrance helped to mask odors caused by poor sanitation and to deter insects.
+When chewed or swallowed fresh, the rhizome stimulates the brain and nervous system, causing euphoria and a calming effect.
+It can also be dried, ground, pulverized, converted into capsule form, or mixed into a smoking blend with calamus, tobacco, and other herbs.
+In Europe, it was common to cover church and mansion floors with calamus foliage, as the fragrance helped to mask odors caused by poor sanitation and to deter insects.

-The psychedelic properties of the plant are accepted in herbal therapies of Europe, China, and India.
+The psychedelic properties of the plant are accepted in herbal therapies in Europe, China, and India.
 In Europe, the rhizome was added to wine and absinthe.
 In Latin America, it was used as a stimulant, similar to coca leaf.
-Throughout Europe, it was an ingredient of a hallucinogen called witches’ flying ointment.
+It was an ingredient of a hallucinogen called witches’ flying ointment throughout Europe.

-In 1995, Health Canada listed the species as an “herb used as non medicinal ingredient in non prescription drugs for human use.”
-Although the Canadian subspecies does not contain the carcinogenic chemicals, the water of its habitats is often poisoned by hemlock (Cicuta maculata).
+In 1995, Health Canada listed the species as an “herb used as a non-medicinal ingredient in non-prescription drugs for human use.”
+Although the Canadian subspecies do not contain carcinogenic chemicals, the water of its habitats is often poisoned by hemlock (Cicuta maculata).